microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ---

+### Reference a query to create a computed table

-1. In the **Queries** pane - right click the **FactInternetSales_raw** table you created earlier and select **Reference** to create a computed table.
-Once complete you will see a new query has been created with a lightning bolt icon (⚡) indicating that this is now a computed table.
+1. In the **Queries** pane, right click the **FactInternetSales_raw** table we created earlier and select the **Reference** option to create a computed table.
+Once complete we will see a new query has been created with a lightning bolt icon (⚡) indicating that this is a computed table.

     ![Query reference](./Media/QueryReference.png)